 Cooperation in the Management of Data

 Infrastructures, cultural heritage institutions, data libraries and researchers need to work together to create and sustain the evolving system for research data sharing.
 Some of the tools we use for this exist as standards (allowing disparate data to be described similarly, and potentially used as a common resource on that basis).
-To support the more active use of appropriate standards between researchers and source providers, the PARTHENOS project is building a Standards Survival Kit, accessible from the link below.
+To support the more active use of appropriate standards between researchers and source providers, the PARTHENOS project is building a Standardisation Survival Kit (to be launched shortly).
 But there are also active collaboration platforms you can engage with, such as the Data Reuse Charter initiative (which you can learn more about here in the section on Research Infrastructures and Data Policy at the end of this module).